shoebkhan09/cred-manager/app/README.md

 * Ensure you are using Chrome, Opera (version greater than 40), or Firefox (with the proper [u2f add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/) installed) and javascript enabled.
 These are the only browsers supporting the FIDO U2F technology.
 Currently cred-manager does not support adding U2F devices from mobile browsers.
 * Ensure plugging the security key before pressing the "ready" button: the enrolling process has a timeout period.
 Ensure you are pressing the key's button when your browser indicates to do so or when the key's button is blinking.

-### The error *"incorrect email or password"* is shown when pressing the login button in the SSO form
+## The error *"incorrect email or password"* is shown when pressing the login button in the SSO form
 This reveals a problem in oxAuth, not cred-manager itself.
 It's highly likely to be a problem with a custom interception script (when a user is trying to use a form of strong authentication to login).

-Check if oxauth_script.log is showing an error related to the authentication method in question.
-If it does, check in oxTrust the parameters employed to configure the custom script are sensible.
+Check if `oxauth_script.log` is showing an error related to the authentication method in question.
+If it does, check in oxTrust if the parameters employed to configure the custom script are sensible.
 Visit https://www.gluu.org/docs/ce/, then choose your Gluu version and locate the documentation page associated to the problematic script under `Administration Guide` > `User authentication guide`.

 If you still have trouble, please use the [support forum](https://support.gluu.org) to ask for help.

-### The user interface is not showing any means to enroll credentials
+## The user interface is not showing any means to enroll credentials

 Ensure the following are met: